Keeping the Peace & Maintaining Your Power: How to Navigate Difficult Conversations, Reduce Tension & Resolve Conflict

 Daniell Koepke

-Reminder: You are under NO OBLIGATION to engage with, attempt to educate, or empathize with people who are advocating for policies that contradict your values.
+Reminder: You are under NO OBLIGATION to engage with, attempt to educate, or empathize with people who are enabling or advocating for policies that contradict your values.
 You deserve to be in spaces that respect you, believe you, and want to hear your voice and viewpoints.

 Scripts for responding to unsolicited rude or hostile comments online: